SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 >
 > Probably the best way to coordinate between teams is to simply coordinate between the teams.
 Any member of a self-managing team would be able and expected to reach out to another team if there is an issue to be discussed.
 When there is a need for coordination then “just talk” by going to the other team, picking up the phone or, in the worst case, dropping them an email.
 You do not need a formal, official, usually slow coordination mechanism in order to coordinate.
 Get up and talk to people.

 How do we know they'll want to talk to us?
-It's less likely if both teams are working for different [Team Output Owners](/Why-Scrum-Isnt-Making-Your-Company-Very-Agile/).
-In LeSS we try to remove the usual obstacles to that.
-Multiple teams work in one Sprint, toward [one Sprint Review](https://less.works/less/framework/sprint-review.html) of one [potentially shippable product increment](https://less.works/less/framework/potentially-shippable-product-increment.html).  such as teams working for different Team Outpu
+In LeSS we try to remove the usual obstacles to that, such as teams are working for different [Team Output Owners](/Why-Scrum-Isnt-Making-Your-Company-Very-Agile/).
+Multiple teams work in one Sprint, toward [one Sprint Review](https://less.works/less/framework/sprint-review.html) of one [potentially shippable product increment](https://less.works/less/framework/potentially-shippable-product-increment.html).
+Scrum Masters should encourage inter-team collaboration instead of focusing on individual team output.

 >
 > ### Communicate in Code